davidbatetc/polygon-bot/README.md

 ## Other To-dos
 - [x] Declare static methods as actually static.
-- [ ] Fix regular polygon list order.
+- [x] Fix regular polygon list order.
 Most western point should be the first in the points list.
 - [x] Remove tol from the definition of polygon
+- [x] Fix corner cases